doeunkwon/Bounce/README.md

 These are the features that I'd like to add:

-1. Pinned events
+1. Allow pinned events
    - Pin specific events in the library page so that they show up on every schedule
    - ex) going to school on the weekdays
-2. Sorting options for the Library page
+2. Add sorting options for the Library page
    - Include an add button for the library page so that users don't have to navigate all the way back to the Add page
    - Provide sorting options by event name, duration, and daytime
 3. Improve scheduling algorithm